TerryV8/click-count/docs/code_quality.md

 # SonarQube (formerly Sonar)

 SonarQube (formerly Sonar) is an open source platform for continuous inspection of code quality.
-It provides a server component with a bug dashboard which allows to view and analyse reported problems in your source code.
+It provides a server component with a bug dashboard which allows to view and analyze reported problems in your source code.

 Running SonarQube via Docker is as simple as the following command.
 ```console